tombomba/tombomba.github.io/_posts/2021-09-28-debbie-harry-outside-licorice-pizza-los-angeles-1977.md

 ---
 title: "This is meant to be about PTA's upcoming 'Licorice Pizza,' but really it's an excuse to post a photo of Debbie Harry"
+excerpt: "Now you know everything there is to know and you can decide for yourself if it's worth a trip to the theater."
 media:
   file: debbie-harry-los-angeles-1977.jpg
   ratio: 800x533